 Regardless of the presence of any sort of certification, it is recommendable that – at least prior to the effective data of the EU General Data Protection Regulation – operators

 - map all their gaming affiliates and their sub-affiliates that shall be disclosed;

 - oblige those entities to provide the registry of data processing activities required by the GDPR, outlining – among others – all the data processing activities performed on behalf of the operator and the measures put in place to protect personal data;

-- exclude those gaming affiliates that are too small or reluctant/unable to comply with the GDPR privacy obligations, requiring affiliates to have a very limited line of sub-affiliates;
+- exclude those gaming affiliates that are too small or reluctant/unable to comply with the GDPR privacy obligations, requiring in any case affiliates to have a very limited line of sub-affiliates;

-- provide – even remotely through webinars with multiple questions – training to gaming affiliates on the measures required by the GDPR and repeat such training at least every other year;
+- perform – even remotely through webinars with multiple questions – a training to gaming affiliates on the measures required by the GDPR and repeat such training at least every other year;

 - enter into a new data processing agreement with each gaming affiliate meeting the requirements of the GDPR;